thengl/GeoMLA/README.md

     ##     T10MOD3_1km + T11MOD3_1km + T12MOD3_1km + TWIMRG5_1km + VBFMRG5_1km +
     ##     VDPMRG5_1km

 Note that, because many soil properties are measured at multiple depth, we fit here a 3D spatial prediction model that also takes `DEPTH` into account.
-This is in fact a rather large data set that we can subset to speed up computing:
+This is in fact a rather large data set that we can subset to e.g. 2000 point pairs to speed up computing:

 ``` r
 rm.carson <- rm.carson[complete.cases(rm.carson[,all.vars(fm.clay)]),]